 - Northern Kurzeme Regional Hospital , Inženieru iela 60, Ventspils;

 - Jelgava City Hospital, Brīvības bulvāris 6, Jelgava.

 Embassies and consulates

-Tourists can approach the embassy of their country in instances where they find themselves in an extreme situation, for example, after losing a passport, being left with no means of subsistence, or the occurrence of a serious illness or death.
-Depending on each country's legal and financial capabilities, those falling on hard times will be assisted.
-For contact information about foreign missions in Latvia visit the website of Ministry of Foreign Affairs of the Republic of Latvia
+Tourists can turn to the embassy of their country whenever they find themselves in an extreme situation, for example, losing a passport, being left with no means of subsistence, or the occurrence of a serious illness or death.
+Depending on each country's legal and financial capabilities, those dealing with mishaps will be assisted.
+For contact information about foreign missions in Latvia, visit the website of Ministry of Foreign Affairs of the Republic of Latvia.